-Maria Karla Cruz is a senior at the Honors College at Florida International University majoring in International Relations and minoring in Marketing.
-She is looking forward to graduating in the Spring of 2020 and furthering her education at a graduate school.
-Fresh from her study abroad trip she completed this past summer in France with Professor Bailly she is in the midst of completing her final year at FIU.
-Below are her reflections of the Miami in Miami class she is participating in this academic year through the Honors College.
+Maria Karla Cruz Velazquez is a senior at the Honors College at Florida International University majoring in International Relations and minoring in Marketing.
+Fresh from her study abroad trip she completed this past summer in France with Professor Bailly she is in the midst of completing her final year at FIU, and looking forward to graduating in the Spring of 2020.
+While her studies are a major focus of her life, outside of school she loves traveling, new places to eat, and hanging out with her friends — all things that can be found in FIU’s Honors College new course Miami in Miami and are bound to make for an exciting semester.
+Below are her reflections of the these experiences throughout the academic year.

 Miami Metro as Text

 “Redefining Miami,” by Maria Cruz of FIU in Miami on September 11, 2019